coxandrew/uxlab/README.md

 ## Overview

 UX Lab is an open source resource manager for collaborating on an application.
 Start by defining a project's features and user flows.
-Then upload screens that show the visual workflow of all key user interactions within your application.
+Then add screens that show the visual workflow of all key user interactions within your application.

+Upload sketches, wireframes, mockups or screenshots of your working application.
 UX Lab is ideal for organizing your thoughts and sharing ideas with team members.
-Upload sketches, wireframes, mockups or screenshots of your working application.
 And it's completely free!

 ## Demo